Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 1. Intel-based machines may have trouble building in Android Studio.
 The workaround is to add the following line to `~/.gradle/gradle.properties`: `ZCASH_IS_DEPENDENCY_LOCKING_ENABLED=false`
 1. During builds, a warning will be printed that says "Unable to detect AGP versions for included builds.
 All projects in the build should use the same AGP version."
 This can be safely ignored.
 The version under build-conventions is the same as the version used elsewhere in the application.
 1. Android Studio will warn about the Gradle checksum.
 This is a [known issue](https://github.com/gradle/gradle/issues/9361) and can be safely ignored.

+## Unstable Features
+### Non-linear compact blocks synchronization
+- CompactBlockProcessor now processes compact blocks from the lightwalletd server in a **non-linear** order.
+This feature shortens the time after which a wallet's spendable balance can be used.
+- Use the new `syncAlgorithm` parameter of `Synchronizer.new()` or `WalletCoordinator()` to select preferred `CompactBlockProcessor` block synchronizing algorithm.
+It can be of `CompactBlockProcessor.SyncAlgorithm.LINEAR` or `NON_LINEAR`.
+The LINEAR type is automatically used if the client app does not specify otherwise.
+Please note that the NON_LINEAR type is currently unstable and still under development.